A random matrix perspective of cultural structure: groups or redundancies?: Introduction

-It is tempting to interpret these deviating eigenmodes as signatures of group structure, in a manner similar to time series analysis \cite{MacMahon}, in the sense that the individuals are organized in terms of several cultural groups categories.
-This is particularly intriguing, given that Ref.~\cite{Babeanu_2} provides indirect evidence for cultural structure being governed by a small number of cultural prototypes supposedly induced by universal ``rationalities''.
-However, it is important to keep in mind that the empirical data also shows pairwise correlations between cultural variables, that are at least partly induced by arbitrary, dataset-dependent similarities between how the corresponding items are defined, as previously pointed out~\cite{Valori, Babeanu_1, Stivala}.
-Since these correlations are not retained by restricted randomness and shuffling, it is possible that deviating eigenmodes are a direct consequence of them.
-This rises the question of whether these eigenmodes are signatures of authentic group structure or are just artifacts of arbitrary correlations between variables.
-First, we explicitly show that, at least in principle, one can differentiate between the ``correlations scenario'' and the ``groups scenarios'' -- this is not trivial, since group structure also entails, to a certain extent, pairwise correlations between features.
+The question of whether deviating eigenmodes are signatures of authentic groups of individuals or just artifacts of arbitrary redundancies between variables motivates the rest of the study.
+First, we explicitly show that it is mathematically meaningful to differentiate between a ``redundancies scenario'' and the ``groups scenarios'', which is not obvious, first because both scenarios may induce pairwise correlations between features, second because these features are discrete variables with small numbers of possible values.
 This is done in Sec.~\ref{Theor_1} by studying, in a highly simplified, abstract setting, consisting of only binary features, two probabilistic models for generating (sets of) cultural vectors.
-The first model, labeled ``FCI'' (Sec.~\ref{FCI}), explicitly enforces a certain pairwise coupling between all features, in a manner that gives rise to a certain level of correlation, without introducing any additional assumption or bias in the underlying probability distribution.
+The first model, labeled ``FCI'' (Sec.~\ref{FCI}), explicitly enforces a certain pairwise coupling between all features, in a manner that gives rise to a certain level of correlation, without introducing unintended assumptions or biases in the underlying probability distribution.
 This is ensured by a maximum-entropy derivation~\cite{Jaynes}, which leads to a statistical ensemble that is mathematically equivalent to the canonical ensemble of the Ising model on a fully-connected lattice~\cite{Colonna-Romano}, where each feature corresponds to one lattice site and each cultural vector corresponds to a spin configuration.
-The second model, labeled ``S2G'' (Sec.~\ref{S2G}), explicitly enforces a dual group structure, whose strength can be analytically tuned to match the first model in terms of level feature-feature correlations that arise as a side effect.
-More details about these models and about the interpretation of deviating eigenmodes are given in Sec.~\ref{Theor_1}.
+The second model, labeled ``S2G'' (Sec.~\ref{S2G}), explicitly enforces a binary group structure, whose strength can be analytically tuned to match the first model in terms of the level of feature-feature correlation.